 If you've been in business for a while, review your content marketing efforts and the results from it in the last year.
 Figure out what you can do differently in the upcoming year and set new goals to reach.
 (Pro tip: Now is a great time to align your team's goals with the rest of your organization's goals.)

-4) Determine a content management system.
+4. Choose a content management system.

 Have a system in place where you can manage your content.
 A few vital parts of content management include content creation, content publication, and content analytics.

-5) Brainstorm content ideas.
+5. Brainstorm content ideas.

 Now, it's time to start coming up with ideas for your next content project.
 Here are some tools to get the wheels turning:

-- HubSpot's Website Grader: HubSpot's Website Grader is a great tool to use when you want to see where you're at with your marketing.
+HubSpot's Website Grader is a great tool to use when you want to see where you're at with your marketing.
 From your blogging efforts to your social media marketing, Website Grader grades vital areas of your marketing and sends you a detailed report to help you optimize and improve each area.

-6) Determine which types of content you want to create.
+6. Determine which types of content you want to create.

 There are a variety of options out there for content you can create.
-Here are some of the most popular content formats marketers are creating and tools and templates to get you started.
+Here are some of the most popular content formats marketers are creating, and tools and templates to get you started.

 If you haven't already noticed, you're currently perusing a blog post.
 Blog posts live on a website and should be published regularly in order to attract new visitors.
 Posts should provide valuable content for your audience that makes them inclined to share posts on social media and across other websites.
 We recommend that blog posts be between 1,000 and 2,000 words in length, but experiment to see if your audience prefers longer or shorter reads.

-Ebooks are the next step in the inbound marketing process: After reading a blog post (such as this one), visitors might want more content from an ebook and submit their contact information to learn more valuable information for their business.
+Ebooks are the next step in the inbound marketing process: After reading a blog post (such as this one), visitors might want more information.
+This is where calls-to-action (CTAs) come into play, directing people to a landing page where they can submit their contact information and download an ebook to learn more valuable information for their business.
 In turn, the business producing the ebook has a new lead for the sales team to contact.